Jero2760/python-for-ds-dl/README.md

 # python-for-ds-ml
-Python for Data Science and Machine Learning
+Python for Data Science and Deep Learning